View HHMI Computation and Visualization Consortium in a larger map

 Arrival and Departure

-The first-half of the workshop will begin at 9 am on Monday, July 7, 2014 and end at noon on Wednesday, July 9, 2014.
-The second-half of the workshop will start at noon on Wednesday, July 9 and conclude by 4 pm on Friday, July 11, 2014.
-Those flying to the workshop can book flights to the Minneapolis-St. Paul International Airport (MSP).
-The airport is approximately 15 minutes from campus by car.
-Shuttle or taxi transportation will be arranged once flight schedules of participants becomes known.
-As agreed upon during the planning of the Computational and Visualization Consortium (CVC), each participating institution will cover transportation costs.
-A limited number of travel scholarships are available for non-CVC participants.
+The workshop will begin at noon on Monday, July 13, 2015 and end at noon on Friday, July 17, 2015.
+Those flying to the workshop can book flights to the Bradley International airport.
+The airport is approximately 35 minutes from campus by car.
+Shuttle or taxi transportation will be arranged once the participant flight schedules are known.
+As agreed upon during the planning of the Computational and Visualization Consortium (CVC), each CVC participating institution will cover transportation costs.
+A limited number of travel scholarships are available for non-CVC participants and can be requested through the online application form.

 Institutional Representatives of the Computation and Visualization (CVC) Steering Committee